BergQuester/bergquester.github.io/_posts/2019-03-22-cleaner-safer-swift-part-1.md

 ## Use structs for most of your application state
 When using most application frameworks that are rooted in Objective-C or Java, it’s easy to get used to doing everything with classes and objects.
 The problem is that the use of objects means a shared mutable state can easily worm its way into your code.

-The problem here is a shared mutable state means your code will have hidden side-effects that are not apparent from the context in which you are currently coding.
+The problem here is a shared mutable state means your code will have [hidden side-effects](https://manishearth.github.io/blog/2015/05/17/the-problem-with-shared-mutability/) that are not apparent from the context in which you are currently coding.
 If these side effects are unknown to the programmer, or even unintended, this will lead to bugs in your code.

 In Swift, the answer to avoiding a shared mutable state is to use structs for your state.
 Structs are value types meaning that setting a struct copies the value rather than a pointer.
-This behavior may sound slow, but the Swift runtime uses copy-on-write for the built-in types, such as strings and collections, to optimize structs.
-We can’t get away from using objects entirely; we will still need our UILabels, UIButtons, etc. However, for our application state, we can use structs to avoid shared mutable state.
+This behavior may sound slow, but the Swift runtime uses [copy-on-write](https://medium.com/@lucianoalmeida1/understanding-swift-copy-on-write-mechanisms-52ac31d68f2f) for the built-in struct types, such as strings and collections, to optimize structs.
+You can also implement copy-on-write for your own structs We can’t get away from using objects entirely; we will still need our UILabels, UIButtons, etc. However, for our application state, we can use structs to avoid shared mutable state.

 If you’re coming from Objective-C, you probably think that structs are more challenging to work with since they don’t have member methods.
 Structs in Swift, however, can have member methods, allowing you to use them with an object like syntax: